luisdiogo2071317/azure-docs.pt-pt/articles/azure-stack/azure-stack-integrate-security.md

 ---
-title: Integração do Centro de dados do Azure pilha - segurança
+title: Integração de datacenter do Azure Stack - segurança
-description: Saiba como integrar a segurança de pilha do Azure com a segurança do Centro de dados
+description: Saiba como integrar a segurança do Azure Stack com a segurança do Centro de dados
 services: azure-stack
 author: jeffgilb
 manager: femila